firstrex/mini-project-sse/README.md

 ![UI Image](docs/images/ui.png)

 ### The Notepad API Definition
 The Notepad API should contain full CRUD operations.
-The following table described the endpoints expected by the UI:
+The following table describes the endpoints expected by the UI:

 |HTTP Method|Path|Description|
 |-----------|----|-----------|